 The New Testament also refers to the preachers of righteousness.
 The lives of these men spanned hundreds of years.
 Further, Moses is referenced in the New Testament 79 times!
 Are you beginning to see why the New Testament is built on the prophets—and why evolution is incompatible with true Christianity?

 Countless more examples could be given.
 Each one serves to strengthen the others.
 However, we have already gone beyond the Creation event.
 Simply put, the New Testament without the Old Testament would be as useless as a building without a foundation.
 It would have no support and much of it would simply not make sense!

 If you profess to be Christian, examine your beliefs and analyze why you believe what you do.

-Understanding all that has been discussed carries deeper implications beyond whether or not evolution is true.
+Understanding all that has been discussed carries deeper implications beyond whether evolution is true.
 As we have seen, Christ is referred to as the second Adam.
-In the Garden of Eden, Adam was given a chance to live God's Way.
-However, he rejected God, and the world as we know it is the result.
-Christ's First Coming was part of God's plan to give mankind an opportunity for salvation.
-Christ passed the test!
+In the Garden of Eden, Adam was given a chance to live God’s Way.
+Yet he rejected it.

 This is one reason why it is important to understand the events of Creation.
 It is fundamental to the entire Plan of God!
-(To learn more about God's plan for you, read our book The Awesome Potential of Man.)
+(To learn more about God’s ultimate purpose for you, read the inspiring book The Awesome Potential of Man.)

 You are left with a simple choice.
 And, as we have seen, neither option is compatible with the other: Will you believe the God, and Creator, of the universe, or will you believe the ideas, theories and opinions of men?